cchitsiang/awesome-stars/topics.md

 - [zenml-io/zenml](https://github.com/zenml-io/zenml) - ZenML 🙏: One AI Platform from Pipelines to Agents. https://zenml.io.
 - [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - Postgres with GPUs for ML/AI apps.
-- [dagger/dagger](https://github.com/dagger/dagger) - The agent-ready test platform.
-Test any codebase end-to-end, repeatably and at scale.
-Runs locally, in your CI server, or directly in the cloud.
+- [dagger/dagger](https://github.com/dagger/dagger) - Automation engine to build, test and ship any codebase.
+Runs locally, in CI, or directly in the cloud
 - [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Federated Query Engine for AI - The only MCP Server you'll ever need
-- [babysor/MockingBird](https://github.com/babysor/MockingBird) - 🚀AI拟声: 5秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time
+- [babysor/MockingBird](https://github.com/babysor/MockingBird) - 🚀Clone a voice in 5 seconds to generate arbitrary speech in real-time
 - [databendlabs/databend](https://github.com/databendlabs/databend) - One Warehouse for  Analytics, Search, AI.
 Snowflake + Elasticsearch + Vector DB — rebuilt from scratch.
 Unified architecture on your S3.
 - [visenger/awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps
 - [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.